-We have incurred losses and negative cash flows from operations and have not generated any revenue since our inception and had an accumulated deficit of \$58,602,000 as of December 31, 2015.
+We have incurred losses and negative cash flows from operations and have not generated any revenue since our inception and had an accumulated deficit of \$81,101,000 as of December 31, 2016.
 We expect to continue to incur losses and negative cash flows, which will increase significantly from historical levels as we expand our product development activities, seek regulatory approvals for our product candidates, establish a biologics manufacturing capability, and begin to commercialize any approved products.
 To date, we have been funded primarily through sales of convertible preferred stock, the sale of our common stock in our initial public offering in December 2013 and the sale of our common stock in a follow-on public offering in April 2014.
 We might require additional capital until such time as we can generate operating revenues in excess of operating expenses.
-We believe our cash, cash equivalents, short-term and long-term investments of \$77,633,000 at December 31, 2015 are sufficient to fund our operations for at least the next 24 months.
+In December 2016, we entered into an At Market Issuance Sales Agreement with FBR Capital Markets & Co., or FBR, whereby we may issue and sell shares of our common stock having an aggregate offering price up to \$30.0 million, from time to time.
+Through February 28, 2017, we sold 1,895,428 shares through FBR under the sales agreement and received approximately \$11,465,000 in net proceeds after deducting commissions and other related expenses.
+We believe our cash, cash equivalents, short-term and long-term investments of \$57,807,000 at December 31, 2016 along with the proceeds from our ATM sales are sufficient to fund our operations through the end of 2018.